 The fellow will gain experience with the full spectrum of isolated and polytraumatic conditions in the adult population.
 The primary focus will be on injuries of the appendicular skeleton, along with pelvic and acetabular injuries.
 Hand and spine injuries are covered by separate services.
 Additional experience will involve the evaluation and treatment of traumatic soft tissue injury, as well as chronic post-traumatic conditions (malunion, nonunion and infections).
 The fellow will participate in the initial evaluation, examination and diagnostic workup to develop diagnoses and treatment plans (both operative and nonoperative).

-Fellows will receive a stipend of $65,187 per year plus benefits.
-In addition to a two-week vacation allowance, fellows may attend the following CME courses, some of which are subject to grant funding availability:
+Fellow salary for the 2020-2021 Year will be $66,498 plus benefits.
+In addition to a two-week vacation allowance, fellows may attend one or more of the following courses, some of which are subject to grant funding availability:

 - Taylor Spatial Frame training

 - Boston Fellow Course